-In an effort to amplify Black voices during Black History Month, I came up with a list of the most beautiful children’s books written by Black authors that genuinely deserve to be on your family bookshelf.
+In an effort to amplify Black voices during Black History Month, I came up with a list of the most beautiful children’s books written by Black authors that genuinely deserve to be on your family’s bookshelf.

-These books will allow your kids to open their minds and celebrate their culture, beauty, and heritage through a solid selection of stories written and illustrated by Black authors and artists.
+These books will allow your kids to open their minds and celebrate their culture, beauty, and heritage through a solid selection of stories written and illustrated by black authors and artists.

-While we’ve shared numerous books for black children written by black authors in the past, and our lists are by no means extensive.
+While we’ve shared numerous books for black children written by black authors in the past, our lists are by no means extensive.
 There are numerous books written with black children in mind, even Christmas books.
 Here are just a few more.

 Best Books for Kids Written by Black Authors

-1. Did I tell You I Love You Today?
+1. Did I Tell You I Love You Today?

 Deloris and Roslyn M. Jordan—mother and sister of NBA legend Michael Jordan—honor the bond we have with our family by reflecting on the various ways we express our love for them.
 The book Did I tell You I Love You Today?, focuses on an African-American mother’s love for her son and her amazing ability to show that love in different ways.
-Her feelings for her child are reflected in some of the most basic things like helping him get dressed, sending him off to school, and spending some time with him at the park.
+Her feelings for her child are reflected in some of the most basic things, like helping him get dressed, sending him off to school, and spending some time with him at the park.
 In the end, kids will learn to appreciate that a mother’s love has the ability to reach kids no matter how close or how far they happen to be.

 2. A Sweet Smell of Roses

-In A Sweet Smell of Roses, two little girls walk out of their house without their parents’ knowledge to witness a group of people preparing to march in the name of freedom with none other than Martin Luther King Jr himself.
+In A Sweet Smell of Roses, two little girls walk out of their house without their parents’ knowledge to witness a group of people preparing to march in the name of freedom with none other than Martin Luther King Jr. himself.
 This book will inspire today’s youth to get involved in activism by learning more about the incredible contribution the civil rights movement has had and continues to have on society.
 The story was inspired by the thousands of young men and women who stood up for equality over the years and serves as a great reading foundation for the whole family.